Ninetalesgh/dndcampaign/vault/database/spells.md

 Stone and soil churn in a great deafening wave, rising forth from you in a length 12 *(18m)* cone.
 The area becomes Difficult Terrain.
 Each creature in the area must make a STR Saving Throw.
 On a Failure, a creature takes 10d8 Bludgeoning damage and is [Prone](conditions.md#prone).
 On a Success, a creature takes half damage.
 Caves, fissures, and simple structures in the area collapse; creatures trapped within be [Restrained](conditions.md#restrained).
 The escape DC is equal to your spell save DC.
-At Higher Levels.
-The damage increases by 3d8 for every slot level above 7.
+**Using a Higher-Level Spell Slot.** The damage increases by 3d8 for every slot level above 7.
 - **Classes**: Druid
 *(Source: CS)*